Career-Nandish/Python/Projects/1_DriveToMovie/GoogleDrive/README.md

 	                        including its 'id' and 'mimeType'.
 	* `creds (google.auth.credentials.Credentials)`: The Google Drive API credentials.
-	* `chunk_size (int)`: The number of files per chunk to be processed by each service instance.
+	* `chunk_size (int, optional)`: The number of files per chunk to be processed by each service instance.
 Defaults to 500.

 * **Returns**: `str` The path to the folder where files have been downloaded.